Sanki King: Early life

-Sanki was born in Jeddah, Saudi Arabia and raised in Karachi, Pakistan.
-His father worked at the Islamic Development Bank.
-Both his art teachers and father encouraged him to pursue art.
-He was also interested in BMX, boxing and floor gymnastics.
+Sanki King was born in Jeddah, Saudi Arabia, where his father worked at the Islamic Development Bank, and was raised in Karachi, Pakistan.

 Career

-While playing Counter-Strike as a teenager, another player described him as ‘Sanki’ (eccentric, slightly mad) and he adopted it as his moniker.
-The artist claims it also means 'deep thinker'.
-In 2008, Sanki started his career as a professional performing artist after being photographed by Tapu Javeri while freerunning in a park in Karachi, later performing at the launch of Style 360.
-From 2011, he became a professional artist, selling artwork and painting commissioned murals, and in March 2012 started his own personal studio where he works as of May 2015.
+While playing Counter-Strike as a teenager, another player described him as sanki — an Urdu word meaning eccentric or slightly mad — and he adopted it as his moniker.
+In 2008, he was photographed by Tapu Javeri while freerunning in a park in Karachi, and subsequently performed at the launch of Style 360.
+From 2011, he began selling artwork and painting commissioned murals.